- Purpose and Objectives

 ASCIA educational activities include:

-Health professional programs (e.g. ASCIA Annual Conferences, advanced training meetings, e-training courses, clinical updates, guidelines, position/consensus statements, action plans, treatment/management plans, checklists, anaphylaxis resources, registers).
+Health professional programs (e.g. ASCIA Annual Conferences, advanced training meetings, e-training courses, guidelines, position/consensus statements, action plans, treatment/management plans, checklists, anaphylaxis resources, registers).

-Public education programs (e.g. ASCIA information for patients, consumers and carers, anaphylaxis resources, e-training courses for schools, childcare services and e-training courses for the community.
+Public education programs (e.g. ASCIA information for patients, consumers and carers, anaphylaxis resources, e-training courses for schools, children's education/care services and e-training courses for the community.

 ASCIA educational activities are dependent on: